SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart/README.md

 Single-measure note:

-You cound set a standard formatting, although I advise you to set it up as above for scalability
+You could set a standard formatting, although I advise you to set it up as above for scalability

 **⚙️ Step 5: Create the Automatic measures**